leMaik/scribble.js/README.md

 # Scribble.js

 Scribble.js is an easy-to-use jQuery plugin that allows you to create canvases upon which visitors can draw.
-Originally, it was a fork if [Sketch.js][sketchjs] but there were just too much changes since then.
+Originally, it was a fork if [Sketch.js][sketchjs] but there were just too many changes since then.
 The code is partially inspired by <a href='http://www.williammalone.com/articles/create-html5-canvas-javascript-drawing-app/'>William Malone's drawing app tutorial</a> as well as <a href='http://canvaspaint.org'>CanvasPaint</a>.

 [sketchjs]:https://github.com/intridea/sketch.js